tacevol/thermalright_usb_display_controller/README.md

 - Frame rate should be kept reasonable to avoid overwhelming the USB connection
 - JPEG encoding is optimized to match the exact size of captured frames
 - Some scripts require the device to be connected and accessible via USB
+- All paths are resolved relative to the project root, making scripts portable

 ## License